Queen Elizabeth II Fast Facts

 She is named after her mother Queen Elizabeth, her paternal great-grandmother Queen Alexandra and her paternal grandmother Queen Mary.

-She was not declared the Heir Apparent when her uncle, King Edward VIII, abdicated because of the possibility of a male heir.
+She was not declared the heir apparent when her uncle, King Edward VIII, abdicated because of the possibility of a male heir.

 When World War II began, she was a Girl Guide (British Girl Scouts) and went through the same training as the other Girl Guides her age.